yigitardaunsal/font-family-detector/README.md

 Made with ❤️ by [Yiğit Arda Ünsal](https://github.com/yigitardaunsal)

-Special thanks to Nurgül Öner for helping test and improve the extension.
+Special thanks to [Nurgül Yiğit](https://github.com/nurguloner) for helping test and improve the extension.

 ## 📄 License